|Uses||Rhythm, Lead, Crunch, Clean|

 I love this sim, it’s versatile, affordable and really well engineered.
 As I mentioned, there’s a few E530-inspired sims out there but this one is the top of the heap.
 This was the first major release for Mercuriall Audio and it’s a good one that still holds up nicely to this day.
 They only got better from here.

 On the downside, the U530 is kind of a PC hog when you start upping the oversampling.
-Using it at 8x oversampling requires a lot of memory which can be real hard when trying to use multiple instance.
+Using it at 8x oversampling requires a lot of memory which can be real hard when trying to use multiple instances.
 I would really love to see this plugin updated with the tech improvements Mercuriall Audio have made since the U530’s release.